jakejang91/Mommybot/README.md

  2.Timestamp of Lie on Bed
  3.Timestamp of Start to Sleep
 ##### Below variables are calculated by above three variables.
- 4.Timestamp of Average Sleep Time of this week 5.Timestamp of Sleeptime of Yesterday
+ 4.Duration Time of Average Sleep Time of this week 5.Duration Time of Sleeptime of Yesterday
- 6.Timestamp of Day of the week
+ 6.Day of the week

 ## Outputs (Prediction vs Suggestion)
 ###  1.Prediction 1 - When will you go to Bed